laminas/laminas-continuous-integration-action/README.md

     "php.ini directives, one per element; e.g. 'memory_limit=-1'",
   ],
-  "dependencies": "dependencies to test against; one of lowest, locked, latest", "command": "command to run to perform the check",
+  "dependencies": "dependencies to test against; one of lowest, locked, latest", "command": "command to run to perform the check (empty in case you dont want to excecute any command)" }
-}
 ```